SNURhythm/OpenBMS/README.md

 ## Dependency

-- SDL2 (or Godot?
+- SDL2 + bgfx (or Godot?
 Cocos2d-x? not determined yet)
 - LibVLC (for BGA rendering)